openvinotoolkit/open_model_zoo/models/public/mobilenet-yolo-syg/mobilenet-yolo-syg.md

 ## Use Case and High-Level Description

-  This is a Keras\* version of `mobilenet-yolov4` model, one of the YOLO group of models designed to perform real-time object detection mainly to vehicles.
+  This is a Keras\* version of `mobilenet-yolov4` model designed to perform real-time vehicle detection on FFmpeg-OpenVINO.
+It can realize illegal lane change detection and speed detection by developing FFmpeg.
-  The weights are pretrained by [BDD100k](https://bdd-data.berkeley.edu/#download-section) and retrained by our own dataset.
+  The weights are pretrained by BDD100k and retrained by our own dataset.
   For details see repository <https://github.com/ermubuzhiming/OMZ-files-download/>, paper of MobileNetV2<https://arxiv.org/abs/1801.04381> and YOLOv4<https://arxiv.org/abs/2004.10934>

 ## Specification